 C. O. D. (cash on delivery)

 C. O. D. (cash on delivery) shipments are those where the customer pays the moving charges at the time of the delivery.
-For C. O. D. shipments, payment is required in cash or by traveler’s check, money order or cashier’s check.
-If a credit card is used, an arrangement must be made ahead of time with the booking agent, as authorization is required prior to loading.
+For C. O. D. shipments, payment is required in cash.
+If a credit card is used, an arrangement must be made ahead of time as authorization is required prior to loading.

 The consignee is the person to whom the shipment is to be delivered.